NHArif04/CSE-1203-exam/README.md

 <mark>***Solution:***
 ### ___Answer No. - 01___
 </mark>

->The purpose of exception handling is to help programs deal with unexpected situations or errors that may occur during runtime.
+> Purpose of exception handling is to help programs deal with unexpected situations or errors that may occur during runtime.
 By using structured techniques to detect and respond to these exceptional conditions, developers can prevent their programs from crashing and ensure that they continue to run smoothly even when unexpected events occur.

 >In C++, exception handling is implemented using try, catch, and throw blocks.
 The try block contains code that may throw an exception, and the catch block handles the exception.
 If an exception is thrown, the program jumps to the catch block.:
 ```cpp